prossm/basic-web-tts/README.md

 1. Python 3.8 or higher
 2. espeak-ng (required for Piper)
+3. Git LFS (for managing voice model files)
-3. Voice models in ONNX format
+4. Voice models in ONNX format

 ## Installation